Alexandria, Virginia

 Sunny Days: 201

-87100 Affordability
+75100 Affordability

-89100 Schools
+85100 Schools

-64100 Diversity
+90100 Diversity

-89100 Safety
+100100 Safety

 It’s not DC

 As a bedroom community to the nation’s capital, Alexandria is steeped in history.
-In fact, no one will ever let you forget that it’s the home of Mount Vernon, George Washington’s home.
-But it’s also like a suburb, with a lot more green space than DC, fewer tourists and quieter streets.
+No one will ever let you forget that it’s the home of Mount Vernon, George Washington’s home.
+But it’s also like a suburb, with a lot more green space than DC, fewer tourists, and quieter streets.
 For those who work in Northern Virginia it's a heck of a lot more convenient, less expensive, easier for doggos, but also has a ton to do in the big historic commercial district, Old Town.
 The historic Potomac River not only divides the community from DC, but it provides a fun and vibrant waterfront to visitors and residents alike.
-Locals will claim that if you're choosing between Alexandria and one of the quieter neighborhoods of DC like Southeast, then you're far better off in Alexandria due to the better restaurants, better views, proximity to bars/nightlife and cheaper living options.
+Locals will claim that if you're choosing between Alexandria and one of the quieter neighborhoods of DC like Southeast, then you're far better off in Alexandria due to the better restaurants, better views, proximity to bars/nightlife, and cheaper living options.

-Lifestyle of Alexandria
+Lifestyle

 Like you’re in the past and the present